mmsoares AT wisc.edu

-Astroseismology of cluster stars provide constraints to test and refine stellar evolution models.
+Astroseismology of cluster stars provides constraints to test and refine stellar evolution models.
 To do this, we must sample clusters across a wide range of ages and metallicities.

-Pulsating variables provide mass, radius, and luminosity estimates, which are requisite parameters to explore the relationships between rotation, stellar activity, age, and mass.
+Pulsating variables provide mass, radius, and luminosity estimates, which are necessary parameters to explore the relationships between rotation, stellar activity, age, and mass.

 Mass, radius, and luminosity estimates also place constraints on the underlying models of stellar pulsation.